robcaldecott/next-tailwind/README.md

   Storybook.
 - I found getting dark mode right quite hard so it is not complete.
 - More code could be probably be shared.
+- Storybook is configured using webpack 5 but the HMR performance is not very good.
+Any tips to speed it up are welcome (Vite is a potential but it's quite a lot of config and the builder is still a little buggy.)